First Love, Last Rites (film)

-First Love, Last Rites is a 1997 American romantic drama film directed by Jesse Peretz and starring Natasha Gregson Wagner and Giovanni Ribisi.
+First Love, Last Rites is a 1997 American romantic drama film directed by Jesse Peretz in his directional debut and starring Natasha Gregson Wagner and Giovanni Ribisi.
 It is based on the short story of the same name by Ian McEwan and centers on the passionate love affair between a young couple over one Louisiana summer.

 The film premiered at the Toronto International Film Festival in 1997 and received a limited release on August 7, 1998.

 Plot

-During a summer In Louisiana, Joey and Sissel are two young lovers fresh out of high school entangled in a consuming love affair.
+During a summer in Louisiana, Joey and Sissel are two young lovers fresh out of high school entangled in a consuming love affair.
 How the couple met is not disclosed, but Joey is originally from Brooklyn and Sissel is a local.
 In a house on stilts by the river, the couple do little more than talk and have sex, with the occasional interruption by Sissel’s younger brother Adrian.
 Sissel’s parents are divorced.
 Her father Henry, a Vietnam War veteran, befriends Joey, and the two men look into trapping eels with the aim of selling them to sushi restaurants.
 Jealousy and communication issues start to creep into Joey and Sissel’s relationship.